canonical/vanilla-framework/docs/base/_forms.md

 ### Checkbox and radio button

-Checkboxes and radio buttonss are used for selecting one or multiple options, respectively.
+Checkboxes and radio buttons are used for selecting one or multiple options, respectively.

 <form>
     <input type="checkbox" id="checkExample1">